adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

 ## Codeplug compatibility

-The official firmware for each of these radios use slightly different codeplug formats.
+The official firmware for each of these radios uses slightly different codeplug formats.

-Users radios other than the GD-77 will need to convert their codeplug using the tools written by Colin G4EML (see <http://www.gb3gf.co.uk/downloads.html>).
+Users of radios other than the GD-77 will need to convert their codeplug using the tools written by Colin G4EML (see <http://www.gb3gf.co.uk/downloads.html>).

 Specifically export their existing codeplug to CSV format, and then import those CSV files into the OpenGD77 version of Colin's tools.